mawentowski/tripane/steps.md

 }
 ```
 Right now the menu only expands when you click the tick mark, it should expand when you click the name container next to a tick mark.

+## Tabs
+The Onclick action to apply styling only is happening on the first tab...

+## Left nav config

+### Create elements
+1. Creates `<div>`, as now.
+2. Create an `<a>` element, not a `<span>`, and don't apply any classes yet.
+3. Pass in a URL to be added to `<a>` element.

+### Apply Styles
+1. If a `MenuItemModel` is not the child of another `MenuItemModel`, then add the style `text-black` to it.
+5. If a `MenuItemModel` has a parent, then add the class `.text-gray` to it.
+6. If you click a child, apply the class `.child-active` to the parent.
+7. If you click another child, check to see if the child belongs to the same parent.
+If it does, no nothing.
+If it does not, remove the class `.child-active` from the old parent and apply it to the parent of new child.